Bumper snowfall sees Europe’s ski resorts open early

 With snow lying thickly on the slopes and more to come, several ski resorts have brought forward their opening dates.

-Although no slopes in France are open yet, big-name resorts Tignes and Val Thorens have both announced they will open a week earlier than anticipated, on 18 November.
+In France, big-name resorts Tignes and Val Thorens both announced they would open a week earlier than anticipated, on 18 November, to the delight of enthusiasts.

+“Everyone is waiting for this,” skier Heidi Gallay told AFP.
+She is originally from La Clusaz (Hautes-Alpes) where the slopes will not open until December.
+“I’m happy to be [at Val Thorens] to be able to enjoy the first snow,”

 In Austria, Kitzbühel has opened two weeks early as well as Sölden, with 60 kilometres of vertical waiting for skiers.